Klafyvel/wireguard-manager/README.md

 ```

 See [Waybar's wiki](https://github.com/Alexays/Waybar/wiki/Module:-Custom) for
-more informations on how to customize this.
+more information on how to customise this.

 ## Usage

 With the given configuration, the status of the connection will be updated every
 3 seconds.
 You can switch on/off the connection to your peer by clicking on the
-logo in waybar.
+logo in Waybar.

 ## Customization

 This module is simple enough for anyone to customize it.
 You can change the way
 the rofi prompt looks by editing `rofi.rasi`, or you can use any other way to
 prompt the password.
-You can also change the way things look in waybar by
+You can also change the way things look in Waybar by
 editing the sample configuration.

 ## Contributions